Women's health: Women in health research

 One of the challenges in assessing progress in this area is the number of clinical studies that either do not report the gender of the subjects or lack the statistical power to detect gender differences.
 These were still issues in 2014, and further compounded by the fact that the majority of animal studies also exclude females or fail to account for differences in sex and gender. for instance despite the higher incidence of depression amongst women, less than half of the animal studies use female animals.
 Consequently, a number of funding agencies and scientific journals are asking researchers to explicitly address issues of sex and gender in their research.
+Some countries address the underrepresentation of women in research studies by the establishment of centers of excellence focusing on women's health research and running large scale clinical trials such as the Women's Health Initiative.

 A related issue is the inclusion of pregnant women in clinical studies.
 Since other illnesses can exist concurrently with pregnancy, information is needed on the response to and efficacy of interventions during pregnancy, but ethical issues relative to the fetus, make this more complex.
 This gender bias is partly offset by the initiation of large scale epidemiology studies of women, such as the Nurses' Health Study (1976), Women's Health Initiative and Black Women's Health Study.

 Women have also been the subject of neglect in health care research, such as the situation revealed in the Cartwright Inquiry in New Zealand (1988), in which research by two feminist journalists revealed that women with cervical abnormalities were not receiving treatment, as part of an experiment.
 The women were not told of the abnormalities and several later died.

 The Women's Health Care Market is today a major pharmaceutical industry, projected to double in size within the five years from 2019 to 2024 and reach USD 17.8 billion.
 The by far most valued company worldwide whose leading products are in Women's Health is Bayer (Germany) with the focus area of Contraception.